The Algarve beaches are constantly ranked as some of the most beautiful beaches in the world.

-Bordered by cliffs in shades of yellow, red and orange, and lapped by crystal clear water, these incomparable beaches are some of my favorites in the world.
+Bordered by cliffs in shades of yellow, red and orange, and lapped by crystal clear water, these incomparable beaches are some of my favourites in the world.

-The 7 Best & Most Beautiful Beaches in Algarve
+The 10 Best Beaches in Algarve

-1. Ponta da Piedade, Lagos
+1 – Ponta da Piedade, Lagos

-Located around 3 Km from Lago’s city center, it’s probably the most incredible shoreline in the world and, according to the Huffington Post, and one of the most incredible beaches that I’ve ever seen.
+Located around 3Km from Lago’s city centre, Ponta da Piedade is probably the most beautiful shoreline on Earth, according to the Huffington Post, and one of the most incredible beaches that I’ve ever seen.

-Featuring a stunning combination of majestic rock formations, sea arches, caves, ochre cliffs and crystal-clear green water, Ponta da Piedade will certainly take your breath away.
+Featuring a stunning combination of majestic rock formations, sea arches, caves, ochre cliffs, and crystal-clear green water, Ponta da Piedade will certainly take your breath away.

 I’ve been to the Algarve many times but even I was completely in awe the first time I saw Ponta da Piedade.
 OMG!